davidul/pg-tour/theory.md

 In summary, the Free Space Map is an essential component of PostgreSQL's storage system, helping to manage and optimize the use of disk space.

+The PostgreSQL Free Space Map (FSM) is a crucial component that helps maintain efficient storage allocation and performance within your database.
+Here's a breakdown of its key aspects:

+**Purpose:**

+- Tracks available space within each relation (table or index) in a PostgreSQL database.
+- Improves performance by efficiently locating free space for new data insertions.
+- Minimizes fragmentation by prioritizing contiguous free space allocation.

+**Structure:**

+- Each relation has a separate FSM file (`relation_fileno_fsm`) stored alongside its main data file.
+- Organized as a tree structure:
+    - Leaf nodes: Represent individual pages (blocks) with their available free space.
+    - Non-leaf nodes: Aggregate information from their children, indicating maximum free space.
+- Uses one byte per page to store free space information (rounded to 1/256 of page size).

+**Operations:**

+- **Insert:** Uses FSM to find a page with enough free space for new data.
+- **Update:** FSM is updated to reflect changes in space usage after updates.
+- **VACUUM:** Reclaims unused space and updates FSM accordingly.

+**Benefits:**

+- Efficient space allocation leads to faster writes and improved performance.
+- Minimizes fragmentation for better read performance and space utilization.
+- Helps identify potential free space issues and optimize table storage.

+**Considerations:**

+- Accessing FSM information usually requires superuser privileges or specific roles.
+- Free space information is not exact and may have slight discrepancies.
+- For heavily updated tables, VACUUM needs to be run periodically to keep FSM accurate.

+**Useful tools:**

+- `pg_freespacemap` extension provides functions to examine FSMs.
+- `VACUUM` and `CLUSTER` commands manage and optimize free space.

+**Overall, understanding the PostgreSQL Free Space Map helps you leverage efficient storage management and optimize your database performance.**